intergi/playwire-unity-package/README.md

 PlaywireSDK.InitializeSDK();
 ```

 If you use a custom filename, you have to provide some modifications for `BuildPostProcessor`.
-There is a service that simplifies the `Playwire Unity SDK` integration, because it takes over iOS and Android projects adjustments, such as, setup required identifiers, settings and permissions, etc. We do not recommend to modify it unless you have to, such as in case above.
+There is a service that simplifies the `Playwire Unity SDK` integration, because it takes over iOS and Android projects adjustments, such as, setup required identifiers, settings and permissions, etc. We do not recommend modifying it unless you have to, such as in case above.
 Open `Assets/Playwire/Editor/BuildPostProcessor.cs` and replace `iOSConfigurationFile` and `androidConfigurationFile` values with your custom filename.
 This step is mandatory to avoid runtime issues.

-> **Note**: We recommend you to set a custom config filename before initialization to avoid any issues related to SDK configuration.
+> **Note**: To avoid any SDK configuration issues, set the custom config filename before initialization.
-## Ad Units
+## Request for ads

-### Banner
+### Request banner ads

-To display a banner you should make a request to fetch an ad content first.
-To load a banner ad you have to provide the ad unit and position where a banner view will be placed.
+To display a banner ad on your app, you must first request for the ad.
+Provide the ad unit and where it should be positioned.

-> **Note**: If your Unity project is implemented on both iOS and Android platforms, a banner will be placed at the same position on the screen, but you must use different ad units for each platform.
-See `UNITY_IOS` and `UNITY_ANDROID` platform #define directives as a possible solution.
+> **Note**: If your Unity project is implemented on both iOS and Android platforms, the banner is placed in the same position, but you must use different ad units for each platform.
+See `UNITY_IOS` and `UNITY_ANDROID` [platform #define directives](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) as a possible solution.

 ```csharp
 string BannerAdUnitId = "Banner";